-Table 3.11: Steps to calculate attribute scores and AA scores.
+Table 3.11: Steps to calculate attribute scores and AA scores for most wetland types.

 Step 1: Calculate Metric Score For each Metric, convert the letter score into the corresponding numeric score: A=12, B=9, C=6 and D=3.
-Step 2: Calculate Raw Attribute Score For each Attribute, calculate the Raw Attribute Score as the sum of the numeric scores of the component Metrics, except in the following cases: • For Attribute 1 (Buffer and Landscape Context), the submetric scores relating to buffer are combined into an overall buffer score that is added to the score for the Landscape Connectivity metric, using the following formula: (Buffer Condition X (MAA with Buffer X (Average Buffer May Attribute Score, average the three Plant Community sub-metrics. • Prior to calculating the Biotic Structure Raw Attribute Score, average the three Plant Community sub-metrics. • For vernal pool systems, first calculate the average score for all three Plant Community sub-metrics for each replicate pool, then average these scores across all six replicate pools; calculate the average Topographic Complexity score for all six replicates.
-Step 3: Calculate final Attribute Score For each Attribute, divide its Raw Score by its maximum possible score, which is 24 for Buffer and Landscape Context, 36 for Hydrology, 24 for Physical Structure, and 36 for Biotic Structure.
-Step 4: Calculate the AA Score Calculate the AA score by averaging the final attribute scores.
-Round the average to the nearest whole integer.
+Step 2: Calculate raw Attribute Score For each Attribute, calculate the Raw Attribute Score as the sum of the numeric scores of the component Metrics, except in the following cases: • For Attribute 1 (Buffer and Landscape Context), the submetric scores relating to buffer are combined into an overall buffer score that is added to the score for the Aquatic Area Abundance, using the following formula: Suffer X Step 3: Calculate final Attribute Score For each Attribute, divide its Raw Attribute Score by its maximum possible score, which is 24 for Buffer and Landscape Context, 36 for Hydrology, 24 for Physical Structure, and 36 for Biotic Structure.
+Do not round the final Attribute scores to the nearest integer before calculating the AA Index Score.
+You may round the final Attribute score to the nearest integer for reporting purposes.
+Step 4: Calculate Calculate the AA Index Score by averaging the Final Attribute Scores.
+Round the AA Index this average to the nearest whole number (integer) to get the AA Index Score Score (0.5 or greater rounds up, less than 0.5 rounds down).